 - 6. Privacy- The federal law guaranteeing student privacy is the policy of this instructor as well as that of SPC.
 This means that I will not discuss your grade with anyone other than YOU. - 7.
 Grievance procedure: If a student is having a problem with the course policies or the instructor, he or she should first try and resolve any such problems with the instructor.
 If the problem is not resolved, the student may proceed to the Biology Department Chair, who can advise the student on how to resolve the problem, or direct them to the appropriate office. - 8.
 Student Code of Conduct Policy: Any successful learning experience requires mutual respect on the part of the student and the instructor.
 Neither instructor nor student should be subject to others' behavior that is rude, disruptive, intimidating, aggressive, or demeaning.
 Student conduct that disrupts the learning process or is deemed disrespectful or threatening shall not be tolerated and may lead to disciplinary action and/or removal from class. - 9.
 Diversity Statement: In this class, the teacher will establish and support an environment that values and nurtures individual and group differences and encourages engagement and interaction.
 Understanding and respecting multiple experiences and perspectives will serve to challenge and stimulate all of us to learn about others, about the larger world and about ourselves.
 By promoting diversity and intellectual exchange, we will not only mirror society as it is, but also model society as it should and can be. - 10.
 Disability Statement: Students with disabilities, including but not limited to physical, psychiatric, or learning disabilities, who wish to request accommodations in this class should notify the Disability Services Office early in the semester so that the appropriate arrangements may be made.
 In accordance with federal law, a student requesting accommodations must provide acceptable documentation of his/her disability to the Disability Services Office.
-For more information, call or visit the Disability Services Office at Levelland (Student Health & Wellness Office) 806-716-2577, Reese Center (Building 8) 806-716-4675, or Plainview Center (Main Office) 806-716-4302 or 806-296-9611. - 11.
+For more information, call or visit the Disability Services Office at Levelland (Student Health & Wellness Office) 806-716-2577, Lubbock Centers (located at the Lubbock Downtown Center) 806-716-4675, or Plainview Center (Main Office) 806-716-4302 or 806-296-9611. - 11.
 Nondiscrimination Policy: South Plains College does not discriminate on the basis of race, color, national origin, sex, disability or age in its programs and activities.
 The following person has been designated to handle inquiries regarding the non-discrimination policies: Vice President for Student Affairs, South Plains College, 1401 College Avenue, Box 5, Levelland, TX 79336.
 Phone number 806-716-2360. - 12.
 Title IX Pregnancy Accommodations Statement: If you are pregnant, or have given birth within six months, Under Title IX you have a right to reasonable accommodations to help continue your education.
 To activate accommodations you must submit a Title IX pregnancy accommodations request, along with specific medical documentation, to the Director of Health and Wellness.
 Once approved, notification will be sent to the student and instructors.
 It is the student's responsibility to work with the instructor to arrange accommodations.
-Contact the Director of Health and Wellness at 806-716-2362 or email cgilster@southplainscollege.edu for assistance. - 13.
-COVID-19: If you are experiencing any of the following symptoms please do not attend class and either seek medical attention or get tested for COVID-19. - Cough, shortness of breath, difficulty breathing - Fever or chills - Muscles or body aches - Vomiting or diarrhea - New loss of taste and smell
+Contact the Director of Health and Wellness at 806-716-2529 or email dburleson@southplainscollege.edu for assistance. - 13.
+COVID-19: If you are experiencing any of the following symptoms, please do not attend class and either seek medical attention or test for COVID-19. - Cough, shortness of breath, difficulty breathing - Fever or chills - Muscles or body aches - Vomiting or diarrhea - New loss of taste and smell included in the photo.
+If tested elsewhere (clinic, pharmacy, etc.), please submit a copy of the doctor's note or email notification.
+Results may be emailed to DeEtte Edens, BSN, RN at dedens@southplainscollege.edu.